microsoft/mu_feature_ipmi/IpmiFeaturePkg/Docs/Ipmi_System_Event_Log.md

 31 of the IPMI specification.
 This package provides the [IPMI SEL Library](../Include/Library/IpmiSelLib.h) to allow for easy use of the SEL interface.
 It is advised that this library be used for creating or reading SEL events.

+## EFI Status Codes

+This package provides the [IPMI Status Reporter](../IpmiStatusReporter/) which will automatically relay ReportStatusCode events to the SEL based on the platform configuration.